input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_transaction/crypto.md

   Or it could be defined based on their stake in the blockchain, which is more appropriate for web3 systems.

+Important to note that current protocol defined to work with the one specific proposal, so all definitions and procedures would be applied for some proposal $\mathcal{P}$.
+Obviously, it could be easily scaled for a set of proposals, performing all these steps in paralel.

-The generation of the proposals set or proposal submission procedure as well as voting committee definition and voters registration are not subjects of this paper.
+The voting committee definition and voters registration are not subjects of this paper.

 ### Initial setup

 Before any voting will start an initial setup procedure should be performed.

-* Define a number of voting options/choices for each proposal, e.g. "Yes", "No", "Abstain" - 3 voting options.
+* Define a number of voting options/choices $M$ for a proposal $\mathcal{P}$, e.g. "Yes", "No", "Abstain" - 3 voting options, so $M$ equals to 3.
 * Voting committee must generate a shared election public key.
   If committee consists from more than 1 member, it is possible to use some distributed key generation algorithms,